itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.7.0 =
-* New built-in User Registration Integration added, reward affiliates for referring new users.
+* New Totals section (facilitates affiliate payment and closing referrals in bulk by time period) and built-in User Registration Integration added (reward affiliates for referring new users).

 = 2.6.2 =
 * Registration form improved with first_name and last_name attributes added so that these fields can be made optional or hidden.